Electricity: getting connected or switching

 What if I move?

-If you are leaving a property, you should contact your electricity supplier to let them know you are moving and give them a last meter reading so that they can send you a final bill.
+If you are leaving a property, contact your electricity supplier to let them know you are moving and give them a last meter reading so that they can send you a final bill.

 If the house has been disconnected, you need to find out how long it has been disconnected.
 To do this, contact ESBN and provide your MPRN or meter number.
 If the disconnection has been:

-- Less than 6 months - You should register as customer with an electricity supplier who will organise reconnection to the network with ESBN
+- Less than 6 months - You should register as a customer with an electricity supplier who will organise reconnection to the network with ESBN

 - Between 6 months and 2 years - You should register as a customer with an electricity supplier and arrange for a registered electrical contractor to check the wiring and provide a certificate of completion to their approved regulatory body.
-When ESBN has received a verified certificate your supplier can then arrange for reconnection.
+When ESBN has received a verified certificate, your supplier can then arrange for reconnection.

 ESBN has more information about reconnecting electricity supply.